VeriTeknik/pluggedin-mcp-proxy/README.md

 The plugged.in MCP Proxy Server is a powerful middleware that aggregates multiple Model Context Protocol (MCP) servers into a single unified interface.
 It fetches tool, prompt, and resource configurations from the [plugged.in App](https://github.com/VeriTeknik/pluggedin-app) and intelligently routes requests to the appropriate underlying MCP servers.

 This proxy enables seamless integration with any MCP client (Claude, Cline, Cursor, etc.) while providing advanced management capabilities through the plugged.in ecosystem.

+## Hub Pillars: Knowledge · Memory · Tools · Proxy

+**Knowledge (RAG v2 / AI Document Exchange)**
+Search and ground model outputs with unified, attribution‑aware document retrieval.
+MCP servers can create and manage documents in your library with versioning, visibility controls, and model attribution.
+Use the built‑in RAG to search across all connected sources and return relevant snippets and metadata.

+**Memory (Persistent AI Memory)**
+Long‑lived, workspace/profile‑scoped memory that survives sessions.
+The hub integrates with the plugged.in App’s persistent memory so agent actions and insights can be stored and recalled across tasks.
+Built‑in memory tools are on the roadmap to expose low‑friction `get/put/search` patterns under the same auth model.

+**Tools**
+Aggregate built‑in capabilities with downstream MCP servers (STDIO, SSE, Streamable HTTP).
+Tool discovery is cached and can be refreshed on demand; hub‑level discovery returns a unified catalog for any MCP client.
+The hub supports tools, resources, resource templates, and prompts.

+**Proxy**
+One connection for every client.
+Run as STDIO (default) or Streamable HTTP with optional API auth and stateless mode.
+Works with Claude Desktop, Cline, Cursor, MCP Inspector, and more; keep your existing client configs while centralizing policies and telemetry.

 > ⭐ **If you find this project useful, please consider giving it a star on GitHub!** It helps us reach more developers and motivates us to keep improving.